lfaoro/ion/README.md

 To comply with regulators you might need to generate encryption keys using a Hardware Security Module aka HSM.

-Helix2 comes with a HSM plugin for GCP and AWS.
+ncrypt comes with a HSM plugin for GCP and AWS.
 These providers offer HSM as a service.

 Configure the GCP/AWS environment variables in order to activate Cloud HSM; ref: https://.